“The Chaos Cure”

 You’ll see sleep problems in every section (body, mood, and behavior) because bad sleep, or a lack of sleep, contributes to issues that effect your mood, your body, and your behavior.
 The physical problems associated with a lack of sleep should look familiar: fatigue, headaches, stomach problems, soreness, and more.
 Whether a lack of sleep is causing these problems, or these problems are affecting your sleep, may be difficult to determine, but the end result is the same: you don’t feel well, which can make your life even more chaotic.

 When your body doesn’t feel good, your mood and your behavior will change, too.
 Chaos is incredibly powerful because it will worm its way into every part of your life if you don’t confront it and get it under control.
-‘The Chaos Cure” from Parent Coach Erin Taylor is a fast, affordable, comprehensive online parenting course that will illuminate the path to a less moody, mad, and miserable life.
+‘The Chaos Cure” from Parent Coach Erin Taylor and her colleague, Louise Clarke, is a fast, affordable, comprehensive online parenting course that will illuminate the path to a less moody, mad, and miserable life.
 Sign up today!

 Changes in Sex Drive